fjarri/reikna/doc/source/api/cluda.rst

 Second, there is a set of macros attached to any kernel depending on the API it is being compiled for:

+.. c:macro:: CUDA

+    If defined, specifies that the kernel is being compiled for CUDA API.

+.. c:macro:: CTX_FAST_MATH

+    If defined, specifies that the context for which the kernel is being compiled was created with the key ``fast_math``.

 .. c:macro:: LOCAL_BARRIER

     Synchronizes threads inside a block.